A branching particle system as a model of semipushed fronts: Introduction

-for a function $f$ that is compactly supported (or even a function that quickly converges to zero).
-In this case, the spectrum and eigenvectors are not necessarily explicit, but one can still analyse the system using spectral theoretic methods.
+for a function $f$ that is compactly supported (or even a function that converges quickly to zero).
+In this case, the spectrum and eigenvectors are not necessarily explicit, but one can still analyse the system using spectral methods.